-Plaintiff, Lynn Waters-Cottrell ("Plaintiff"), on behalf of herself and all others similarly situated, alleges the following based upon personal knowledge as to plaintiff and her own acts, and upon information and belief as to all other matters based on an investigation that included, among other things, a review of U.S. Securities and Exchange Commission ("SEC") filings by Fifth Street Finance Corp. ("FSC" or the "Company"), Fifth Street Asset Management, Inc. ("FSAM") (together with FSC and related entities, "Fifth Street"), media reports and analyst reports about FSC.
+Plaintiff Robert J. Hurtwitz ("Plaintiff"), individually and on behalf of all others similarly situated, alleges the following based upon personal knowledge as to plaintiff and plaintiff's own acts, and upon information and belief as to all other matters based on the investigation conducted by and through plaintiff's attorneys, which included, among other things, a review of U.S. Securities and Exchange Commission ("SEC") filings by Fifth Street Finance Corp. ("FSC" or the "Company") and Fifth Street Asset Management, Inc. ("FSAM," and, together with FSC and related entities, "Fifth Street"), as well as media reports and analyst reports about Fifth Street.
 Plaintiff believes that substantial additional evidentiary support will exist for the allegations set forth herein after a reasonable opportunity for discovery.